openharmony/docs/en/application-dev/media/image.md

 ## Available APIs

-For details about the APIs, see [js-apis-image.md](https://gitee.com/openharmony/docs/blob/master/en/application-dev/reference/apis/js-apis-image.md).
+For details about the APIs, see [Image Processing](../reference/apis/js-apis-image.md).

 ## How to Develop